Why Do Antibiotics Cause Diarrhea? Explained

 What symptoms do you face during Antibiotic-associated diarrhoea?

-Antibiotic-associated diarrhoea for most people causes mild signs as well as symptoms like:
+Antibiotic-associated diarrhoea for most people causes mild signs and symptoms, such as:

-You need to know that diarrhoea mainly begins after a week you start taking antibiotics.
+You need to know that diarrhoea mainly begins after a week of taking antibiotics.

-There are times when diarrhoea and other symptoms do not appear for days or weeks after you stop taking antibiotics.
+There are times when diarrhoea, stomach pain and other symptoms do not appear for days or weeks after you stop taking antibiotics.

 What antibiotics are likely to cause diarrhoea?